SAP/luigi/docs/README.md

 Read the Luigi Client API documentation to learn more about the functions and parameters you can use to communicate with the core application:

-* [Lifecycle](luigi-client-api.md#lifecycle) - details on the lifecycle of listeners, navigation nodes, and Event data.
+* [Lifecycle](luigi-client-api.md#lifecycle) - manage the lifecycle of listeners, navigation nodes, and event data.
 * [Link Manager](luigi-client-api.md#linkmanager) - navigate to a specific route.
 * [UX Manager](luigi-client-api.md#uxmanager) - manage appearance options such as the behavior of backdrop or loading indicators.